Susan Loy: Education

 Loy took a calligraphy course in Columbus in 1978 and was captivated; she later explained that the pen was like a magic wand when she picked it up.

-She felt that her research background in cognitive geography and art history brought her into the art world “through the back door,” rather than gaining entrance through studio classes as is typical for most artists.
+She felt that her research background in cognitive geography, art history, and literature brought her into the art world “through the back door,” rather than gaining entrance through studio classes as is typical for many artists.

 Style

-It was during the 1980s that Loy developed the circular mandala combined with calligraphic hand-lettering that has become her style.
+During the 1980s, Loy developed her style of combining hand-lettered texts in the form of a mandala, a Sanskrit word that means circle.